 In January 2011, South Sudan held a peaceful and transparent referendum to decide between unity or independence from the central government of Sudan as called for by the Comprehensive Peace Agreement that ended the country’s decades-long civil war in 2005.
 The result of the referendum, according to the South Sudan Referendum Commission, was 98.8% in favor of separation.
 South Sudan officially declared independence on July 9, 2011, and a transitional constitution was ratified.
-The President has recently appointed a drafting commission, which will write a permanent constitution over the course of the next several years.
+The President appointed a drafting commission to write a permanent constitution.

 The Center’s South Sudan program consists of three primary goals:

 - We advised the Ministry of Parliamentary Affairs of South Sudan during the Transitional Constitution drafting process.

 - We supported the government of South Sudan during the permanent constitution drafting process, and will continue to work with parties seeking democratic reform during the peace negotiations and constitution drafting process.